boolean-uk/js-fundamentals/src/data-types/arrays/README.md

 # Arrays
 Variables allow us to store a single value.
 An `age` variable is a single number, a `name` variable is a single string.
 But what if we wanted to have not one, but several names stored for later?
 Or what if we wanted to store a list of tweets or a list of items in a shopping cart?

 **Arrays** allow us to do this.
-Array's are a single data type used to represent a list of things.
+Arrays are a single data type used to represent a list of things.

 > 👨‍💻 Run these examples in your REPL as you read along! 👨‍💻